Thundershowers and heavy rains forecast for most parts of the country

-Waves 2-3 metres high are expected in the upper Andaman Sea and above three metres high in thundershowers.
+Waves in the upper Andaman Sea are expected to rise 2-3 metres high and above three metres in thundershowers.
 All ships should proceed with caution and small boats should keep ashore, the department said.

 The weather forecast for the next 24 hours:

-North: Thundershowers in 70 per cent of the areas with isolated heavy rains; temperature lows of 23-25 degrees Celsius, highs of 29-34°C.
+North: Thundershowers in 60 per cent of the areas with isolated heavy rains; temperature lows of 23-25 degrees Celsius, highs of 30-35°C.

-Northeast: Thundershowers in 70 per cent of the areas with isolated heavy rains; temperature lows of 23-25°C, highs of 30-33°C.
+Northeast: Thundershowers in 70 per cent of the areas with isolated heavy rains; temperature lows of 23-25°C, highs of 33-35°C.

-Central: Thundershowers in 70 per cent of the areas with isolated heavy rains; temperature lows of 24-25°C, highs of 31-35°C.
+Central: Thundershowers in 70 per cent of the areas with isolated heavy rains; temperature lows of 24-25°C, highs of 32-34°C.

-East: Thundershowers in 70 per cent of the areas with isolated heavy to very heavy rains; temperature lows of 23-27°C, highs of 25-32°C; waves two metres high and over two metres during thundershowers.
+East: Thundershowers in 70 per cent of the areas with isolated heavy rains; temperature lows of 23-26°C, highs of 32-35°C; waves 1-2 metres high and over two metres during thundershowers.

-South (east coast): Thundershowers in 70 per cent of the areas with isolated heavy rains; temperature lows of 24-25°C, highs of 30-33°C; waves a metre high and 1-2 metres during thundershowers.
+South (east coast): Thundershowers in 70 per cent of the areas with isolated heavy rains; temperature lows of 23-24°C, highs of 31-35°C; waves a metre high and 1-2 metres during thundershowers.

-South (west coast): Thundershowers in 80 per cent of the areas with isolated heavy to very heavy rains; temperature lows of 21-26°C, highs of 28-30°C; waves 2-3 metres high and over three metres during thundershowers.
+South (west coast): Thundershowers in 60 per cent of the areas with isolated heavy rains; temperature lows of 21-25°C, highs of 31-35°C; waves 2-3 metres high and over three metres during thundershowers.

 By : THE NATION